Washington-County/R_R_Sessions/README.md

-Analysis-template
-# Name of Project
-#### Author
+# R&R Sessions
-#### Created
+#### Ryan Ames
-#### Title
+#### June, 2022

 ## About the Project/Analysis
-Add information here about why this project was done, who requested it, and how the results will be used
+This is a hub for the R learning sessions.
+It is intended to contain resources, examples, and workshop material that is covered by the group learning R together.

 ## Contents
-Add a description of what each folder has (?)
+Description of what each folder has:
-Scripts: include generic relative path and direct path SAS scripts.
+1. scripts: includes the core scripts to run the project.
+Also includes things like generic relative path and direct path SAS scripts.
+2. data: contains the data inputs that the core scripts read in.
+3. snippets: contains code that is currently being tried out (e.g. new packages, experimental functionality, etc.)
+4. outputs: Contains processed data products (exports, reports, dashboards, etc.)

 ## Getting started
 Outline the information an analys would need in order to successfully run your script/analysis.